GreyKeenan/dukesup/index.md

 Protect Your FIEF
 --------------------------------------------------

-Finally, there is a way to protect your FIEF once it is face-up.
+Protect a face-up FIEF by creating a DUKE.

 Each turn, if your FIEF is face-up and you have no DUKES otherwise, you may use a card from your hand to create a single DUKE.